 Government publishes steel pipeline and new procurement guidance

-- Cabinet Office, Department for Business, Energy & Industrial Strategy, The Rt Hon Greg Clark MP, and The Rt Hon Ben Gummer MP
+- Cabinet Office, Department for Business, Energy & Industrial Strategy, The Rt Hon Greg Clark, and The Rt Hon Ben Gummer

 - Part of:

 - Business enterprise

 - 13 December 2016

 New data shows how the government plans to use 3 million tonnes of steel in infrastructure projects by 2020.